Dan J. Harkey

 Recognizing and eliminating time-wasting activities is not just about managing our time effectively; it’s the crucial first step towards empowering ourselves to achieve our goals.
 This empowerment will instill a sense of control and confidence in our professional journey.

 We will empower ourselves by recognizing the resources that can magnify the value of our time.
-Whether we hire assistants or utilize technology-based applications, such as time-tracking apps or project management tools, we can significantly enhance our control over time and resources, leading to more efficient and productive work.
+Whether we hire assistants or use technology-based applications, such as time-tracking apps or project management tools, we can significantly enhance our control over time and resources, leading to more efficient and productive work.

 Organizing daily actions and choices, whether through personal planning or technology-driven, enables us to accomplish more by leveraging our time effectively.
 This process, rooted in individual accountability and self-sufficiency, is crucial for taking control of our time and resources, thereby fostering a sense of accomplishment and productivity.